-Living on the reservation had been a very difficult thing for me.
+I had just come home.
+I had been living two years in a difficult situation of being a non-favored minority in the culture I had been living in, and I was feeling defeated.
 Not only did my cultural behaviors clash with the culture I found myself in, but so did my personality of vivacity, playfulness and love of deep truthful talks with friends.

 Birds of all types and sizes were gathered in and near the little cattail-lined pond.
 Redwing blackbirds sat on the cattails and would then fly off.
 A hawk soared overhead, gracefully above all of the feathery activity below.
 One kind of bird would playfully soar close to the water with others of its type, seagulls flew in unordered groups not so gracefully as the other birds, and ducks and geese swam around the water or would walk up on the shore.

-I saw how so very different each type of bird behaved.
+I saw how each type of bird behaved so very differently from the others.
 Some were very regal, some were very fun, and yet they all gathered by the water harmoniously.
 They could act different, and it was alright—that was how God had made them to be!

 Suddenly I realized that people groups all have different styles and ways of acting, and none was the right way.
 If God made birds to act so very differently from each other, then people, too, were valuable as different and unique cultures with their different values and perspectives.
 In a way, valuing other groups was not an awakening to me—but being alright with my own group was a great awakening to my heart.
 I related to the playful birds who would flutter and skim over the water.
 There was nothing wrong with a playful spirit.
 The Holy Spirit would gather all types of peoples together and all would benefit by the same pool of water.